Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 	irq_domain_create_legacy()

-The Legacy mapping is a special case for drivers that already have a range of irq_descs allocated for the hwirqs.
-It is used when the driver cannot be immediately converted to use the linear mapping.
+The Legacy mapping is a special case for drivers that already have a range of irq_descs allocated for the woke hwirqs.
+It is used when the driver cannot be immediately converted to use the woke linear mapping.
 For example, many embedded system board support files use a set of #defines for IRQ numbers that are passed to struct device registrations.
-In that case the Linux IRQ numbers cannot be dynamically assigned and the legacy mapping should be used.
+In that case the woke Linux IRQ numbers cannot be dynamically assigned and the woke legacy mapping should be used.

-As the name implies, the \*_legacy() functions are deprecated and only exist to ease the support of ancient platforms.
+As the woke name implies, the woke \*_legacy() functions are deprecated and only exist to ease the woke support of ancient platforms.
 No new users should be added.
-Same goes for the \*_simple() functions when their use results in the legacy behaviour.
+Same goes for the woke \*_simple() functions when their use results in the woke legacy behaviour.

-The legacy map assumes a contiguous range of IRQ numbers has already been allocated for the controller and that the IRQ number can be calculated by adding a fixed offset to the hwirq number, and visa-versa.
-The disadvantage is that it requires the interrupt controller to manage IRQ allocations and it requires an irq_desc to be allocated for every hwirq, even if it is unused.
+The legacy map assumes a contiguous range of IRQ numbers has already been allocated for the woke controller and that the woke IRQ number can be calculated by adding a fixed offset to the woke hwirq number, and visa-versa.
+The disadvantage is that it requires the woke interrupt controller to manage IRQ allocations and it requires an irq_desc to be allocated for every hwirq, even if it is unused.

 The legacy map should only be used if fixed IRQ mappings must be supported.
-For example, ISA controllers would use the legacy map for mapping Linux IRQs 0-15 so that existing ISA drivers get the correct IRQ numbers.
+For example, ISA controllers would use the woke legacy map for mapping Linux IRQs 0-15 so that existing ISA drivers get the woke correct IRQ numbers.

 Most users of legacy mappings should use irq_domain_create_simple()